 - Blue is for variable monthly expenses (groceries, gas, eating out, etc.)

-- Pink is for irregular bills that comes just a few times a year
+- Pink is for irregular bills that come just a few times a year.

 Grab a highlighter and start organizing your statements.
 Go through month by month and add up each category so you can determine a 12-month average.
 You will need to understand your spending habits to better project what you will spend in the upcoming year.